 When trading NFTs or receiving them via airdrops without payment, you'll need to manually determine the NFT's value.
 This requires using the market approach similar to real estate valuation.
 Here are the steps and considerations for this method:

-- Timing: Calculate the cost basis and income when you received the NFT, not when you update your records.
+- Timing: Calculate the cost basis and income based on when you received the NFT, not when you update your records.

 - Comparability: Consider similar NFTs within the same or similar collections.